secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 - Publication Format and Distribution Requirements:
   - General:
+    - The Secure Crypto Config must be easily publishable by the committee.
     - Standardized unique and distinct names for (1) cryptography algorithms (2) their parameters and (3) the combination of the algorithm with set parameters.
       Otherwise ambiguity would make it harder for developers and cryptography implementors to make correct and secure choices.
     - There must be a versioning that allows to distinguish between Secure Crypto Configurations and what is the latest Secure Crypto Config.